-Another Nashville resident, Turner said the hate group discussion opened the door to “what we can do to change it.”
+Turner, who is another Nashville resident, said the hate group discussion opened the door to “what we can do to change it.”

 Murray, who is from White House, Tennessee, said Brooks included “lots of insights for students and a real-world aspect through her experience with the Southern Poverty Law Center.”

-Andrew Towle, a senior psychology major from Nashville who is in English literature class, said it “was interesting to hear how she (Brooks) applied ideas we shared (with her). … She emphasized bare minimum.
-It was good to hear her points about how society does do the bare minimum to ensure good for people as a whole.”
+Andrew Towle, a senior psychology major from Nashville who is in the English literature class, said it “was interesting to hear how she (Brooks) applied ideas we shared. … It was good to hear her points about how society does do the bare minimum to ensure good for people as a whole.”